Teaching Kids the Hijri Calendar: Dates, Culture & Fun

 Counter-argument: Hijri Calendar is designed with user experience in mind, offering simple navigation, clear instructions, and helpful resources to facilitate your learning journey.
 Even a basic understanding of the Hijri calendar can make a significant difference in your ability to observe Islamic practices accurately.

-The Hijri Calendar, a lunar system integral to Islamic culture, diverges from the Gregorian by approximately 10-12 days annually due...
+The Hijri Calendar, a lunar-based system integral to Islamic culture, marks significant events globally.
+Shawwal, the tenth month, varies from...